anuvindpramod/Practice-CNN-models/README.md

-This repo contains all the CNN models I created
+This repo contains all the rough or practice CNN models I created